 - Fees for each session are payable in advance or during the session.
 An invoice can be produced if required.

 - Appointment Guidance

 - I recommend that during remote therapy sessions you use headphones and ensure you are in a quiet and private space to maintain the privacy of your sessions.

 - Please ensure that the environment in which sessions are undertaken is safe and free from distractions with no one else present or monitoring the session.

 - Remember to take care to protect your password and other login details.
 Please also check that any security updates have been installed.
 Any electronic communication used will leave a digital footprint.
 All devices I use are password protected and have security software.

 In person: Clients are requested to use the side entrance through the wooden gate.
 Please knock at the door at our appointment time and I will take you through to the therapy room.

 Telephone Appointments: I will telephone you at the agreed time (or vice versa) and the session will begin.
 At the end of our session together, you should end the call when we have said goodbye.
 You will be reminded when it is time for the session to end.
 You should ensure you have removed any call logs that relate to our time together, to maintain your privacy from other people in your environment.

-Online Appointments: Log in to the online platform and click on the link to join the session.
-I intend to be in the video consultation when you arrive.
+Online Appointments: For online sessions you will need to access the video conferencing platform on your device.
+Please ensure you log in/click on the link to join the session- I intend to be in the video consultation when you arrive.
 At the end of our session together, you should end the call when we have said goodbye.
 You will be reminded when it is time for the session to end.
 You should then ensure you have closed all Internet pages that relate to our time together, to maintain your privacy from other people in your environment.